 Defending Your Rights.
 Protecting Your Future.

-If you are charged with a drug offense in Ohio, you need to hire an attorney as soon as possible.
-Often, the accused has made statements to the investigating agencies, and their attorney has to make up for lost time.
+If you are charged with a drug offense in Ohio, you need to hire a drug charges lawyer as soon as possible.
+Often, the accused has made statements to the investigating agencies, and their drug charges attorney has to make up for lost time.
 At Patrick M. Farrell Co.
-L.P.A., we find that defendants, when represented, often do not have motions filed on their behalf that might provide them the opportunity to have the case reduced or dismissed in its entirety.
+L.P.A., we find that when represented, defendants often do not have motions filed on their behalf that might allow them to have the case reduced or dismissed in its entirety.

-Our Brooklyn Heights attorney, Pat Farrell, reviews all the evidence from booking videos, dash cams, body cams, and other evidentiary materials in order to determine the basis of the allegations that are brought against the clients.
-He then makes a determination as to whether law enforcement acted and performed their duties in a lawful manner, which would affect the outcome of the case.
+Our Brooklyn Heights attorney, Pat Farrell, reviews all the evidence from booking videos, dash cams, body cams, and other evidentiary materials to determine the basis of the allegations that are brought against the clients.
+He then decides whether law enforcement acted and performed their duties lawfully, which would affect the case outcome.
+An experienced defense lawyer, Pat understands the stakes after a drug charge.

 What To Know About The Consequences